Daffy Duck and Porky Pig Meet the Groovie Goolies

 Daffy Duck and Porky Pig Meet the Groovie Goolies is a 1972 American animated one-hour television movie (with a live-action segment near the end) that was broadcast on ABC on December 16, as an episode of the anthology series The ABC Saturday Superstar Movie.
 In this Filmation-produced movie, Daffy Duck, Porky Pig, and other Looney Tunes characters interact with the characters from the Filmation series Groovie Goolies.

-This movie is notable for being the one and only time that Warner Bros. "loaned out" their famous Looney Tunes characters to appear in a Filmation production (otherwise they were a silent partner).
-Warner Bros. had shut down their animation studio in 1969.
-While Warner Bros. had outsourced production to other companies since the 1960s, it was usually to studios run by former Warner Bros. alumni (such as Friz Freleng and later Chuck Jones), something that was not the case with Filmation.
+This movie is notable for being the one and only time that Warner Bros.
+Television "loaned out" their famous Looney Tunes characters to appear in a Filmation production, as Warner Bros. had shut down their animation studio in 1969; producer and Filmation founder Lou Scheimer had previously worked for the studio.

 Plot

 Daffy Duck is in Hollywood producing a movie about King Arthur and the Knights of the Round Table, starring himself; also appearing in the film are Porky Pig, Petunia Pig (in her first on-screen appearance since the 1930s), Sylvester, Tweety, Wile E. Coyote (without his usual foil the Road Runner), Pepé Le Pew, Elmer Fudd, Yosemite Sam, Foghorn Leghorn, and Charlie Dog.
 (Bugs Bunny, the usual foil of Elmer and Sam, was absent.)

 At Horrible Hall, the Groovie Goolies are watching a television interview in which Daffy is talking about his new movie, when their program is interrupted by a ghoulish being calling himself The Phantom of the Flickers; he announces his intention to destroy every film that Daffy Duck and the company ever made, including their current King Arthur film.
 Being a huge fan of Daffy, Frankie goes to Hollywood to offer his help, and the other Horrible Hall residents go along with him.

 Mayhem ensues when the Looney Tunes and the Goolies first meet, but they eventually settle down and continue filming the movie.
 But when the Phantom disguises himself as each of the Goolies, Daffy and the others then think that they are in league with the Phantom and run off.
 The Phantom suddenly grabs the film and, disguised as Hauntleroy, tries to escape from the Goolies by running through a magic mirror into "Mad Mirror Land" (where the animation shifts to live action, stop-motion pixilation).
 Frankie, Drac, and Wolfie chase after him, and after a cartoonishly slapstick pursuit they bring (or more rather sneeze) the Phantom and the film back to the hand-drawn animated world.

 The Phantom turns out to be Drac's long-lost uncle Claude Chaney, a formerly famous silent film actor.
 Chaney's pale complexion left him out of work when color films became popular.
 Daffy, impressed with Chaney's disguise skills, gives Claude a job.
 King Arthur wins an Ozzie Award, and the Goolies head for home.